holoviz-topics/holoSeq/HoloSeqOverview.md

 The first row of the must be either `@v1HoloSeq1D [bar|scatter|line]` or `@v1HoloSeq2D`, or the data will not be processed.

-Rows starting with '@@' are metadata, such as the plot title, and the URI and name of the reference sequence or haplotype.
+Rows starting with `@@` are metadata, such as the plot title, and the URI and name of the reference sequence or haplotype.

 For 1D data, the chart type may be one of `bar`, `scatter` or `line`.
 Default is `bar`.
-Regions with 4 or more SD above or below the global mean are emphasised
+Regions with 4 or more SD above or below the global mean can be emphasised

 2D data will be presented as an autoscaling density heatmap.
 The header and data might only have 1 axis name, for example where HiC pairs from one haplotype are plotted